Our ONLINE 1:1 MENTORING WRITING programme IS for any student, aged 9 to 19, anywhere in the world!

 Please email us with any queries about Online 1:1 Mentoring

 The cost per student is NZ$185.
-Enrolment entitles each member to work on three assignments.
+Enrolment entitles the writer to be supported with three assignments.

 The work may commence at any time and ends when the student completes three 'assignments'.
 An assignment is generally made up of the first submission of a piece of writing plus two or three revisions in response to tutor feedback.
 We prefer google docs or WORD sent via email.